Jeremiah O'Brien: American Revolution

-Reports of the battles of Lexington and Concord reached Machias in early May 1775, leading Benjamin Foster to rally Machias residents at Job Burnham's tavern.
+Reports of the battles of Lexington and Concord reached Machias by early May 1775, leading Jeremiah and Benjamin Foster to rally Machias residents at Job Burnham's tavern.
 Machias merchant captain Ichabod Jones sailed his ships Unity and Polly to Boston with a cargo of lumber and purchased food for sale in Machias.
 British troops encouraged Jones to deliver another cargo of lumber for construction of their barracks in Boston.
 Admiral Samuel Graves ordered HMS Margaretta, under the command of James Moore, to accompany Jones' ships to discourage interference from Machias rebels.
-When the ships reached Machias on 2 June 1775, James Moore ordered the liberty pole removed; and Machias townspeople refused to load the lumber.
-Foster plotted to capture the British officers when they attended church on 11 June, but the British avoided capture and retreated downriver aboard Margaretta.
-On 12 June Foster pursued Margaretta aboard the packet boat Falmouth.
-After Falmouth ran aground, O'Brien and his five brothers, Gideon, John, William, Dennis and Joseph, seized the Unity.
+When the ships reached Machias on 2 June 1775, Capt.
+James Moore saw the town's liberty pole and ordered it removed.
+The Machias townspeople refused to remove the pole and to load the lumber.
+Foster plotted to capture the British officers when they attended church on 11 June, but the British escaped capture and retreated downriver aboard Margaretta.
+On 12 June Jeremiah pursued Margaretta aboard Jones' ship the Unity.
+Foster intended to participate in the packet boat Falmouth.
+But after the Falmouth ran aground, O'Brien and his five brothers, Gideon, John, William, Dennis and Joseph, and men of Machias took the Unity and went on alone.

-Under the command of Jeremiah O'Brien, thirty-one townsmen sailed aboard Unity armed with guns, swords, axes, and pitch forks and captured Margaretta in an hour-long battle after Margaretta had threatened to bombard the town.
+Under the command of Jeremiah O'Brien, thirty-one townsmen sailed aboard Unity armed with guns, swords, axes, and pitch forks and captured Margaretta in an hour-long battle after Capt.
+Moore of the Margaretta had threatened to bombard the town.
 John O'Brien jumped aboard Margaretta as the two ships closed, but was forced to jump overboard by the British crew.
-After rescuing John, Unity again closed Margaretta until their rigging became entangled.
-Unity was bombarded by grenades from the British ship, but Margaretta surrendered after James Moore was mortally wounded.
+After rescuing John, the Unity again closed on the Margaretta until their rigging became entangled.
+The Unity was bombarded by grenades from the British ship, but Margaretta surrendered after James Moore was mortally wounded.

 This battle is often considered the first time British colors were struck to those of the United States, even though the Continental Navy did not exist at the time.
 The United States Merchant Marine claims Unity as its member and this incident as their beginning.

-In August 1775, O'Brien participated in the Raid on St. John (1775).

-O'Brien continued as the captain of Unity, renamed Machias Liberty, for two years, and received the first captain's commission in the Massachusetts State Navy in 1775.
+In August 1775, O'Brien participated in the raid on St. John.
+He continued as the captain of Unity, renamed Machias Liberty, for two years, and received the first captain's commission in the Massachusetts State Navy in 1775.
+He met with General George Washington more than once.